rini94/pinterest-scraper/README.md

 - Run the script.
 Images limit can be given as argument (optional).
 - Enter the board url.
-- The images are downloaded and saved to a folder with the name of the board.
+- The images are downloaded and saved to a folder with the name of the board (A max images limit of 10000 given as default).
 - Uses Selenium and chrome driver.
 - Uses Python3.